-Although fat cell grafting is long lasting, after roughly ten years there is enough aging around the fat grafts that additional grafting will probably be needed.
-In comparison, fillers are temporary and do not share the genuine rejuvenative characteristics of one’s own fat.
+Although fat cell grafting is long lasting(perhaps permanent), after roughly ten-fifteen years there is enough additional aging around the fat grafts that additional grafting will probably be needed.
+In comparison, fillers are temporary and do not share the genuine rejuvenative characteristics of one’s own fat-derived stem cells.

 Patient Experiences - Facial Fat Grafting (Click Them To Open)

 Diane’s journey was very different from most.
 She wasn’t looking to shed years.
 She was hoping to erase the effects of multiple cancer surgeries, chemotherapy and radiation.
-“I did what I had to do to cure my cancer but the ravages of both the cause and the cure was written all over my face.
-The lower layer of fat that most people take for granted was erased and left me looking so gaunt, I would look in the mirror and not recognize myself.”
+“I did what I had to do to cure my cancer but the ravages of both the cause and the cure were written all over my face.
+The lower layers of fat that most people take for granted was erased and left me looking so gaunt, I would look in the mirror and not recognize myself.”

-After waiting a couple years, recovering from the inside-out, Diane decided she was ready to find a surgeon to restore her image.
+After waiting a couple of years, recovering from the inside-out, Diane decided she was ready to find a surgeon to restore her image.
 “I was trying to be hopeful.
 After so many surgeries I was a little nervous – there is always a risk.”
 But Diane was pleasantly surprised the day she met with Dr. Kornstein.
 “I immediately felt comfortable and safe.
 Everyone was so accommodating and helpful.
 They all seemed sensitive to the fact this was very personal for me.
 That was reassuring.”
 After the consultation Dr. Kornstein recommended fat grafting for Diane’s facial rejuvenation.
 “His confidence and track record with the procedure really won me over.”

 Despite the considerable amount of fat used to rejuvenate and sculpt her face, the surgery was quite a success.
-Diane admits it took several months to completely heal, but it was worth it.
+Diane admits, “I took several months to completely heal, but it was worth it.”
 As a public speaker, her confidence is back – and so is her image.
 “I feel so back to myself.
 There is no evidence of the medical challenges I had to endure.
 I look better than ever.”

 A genuine concern for how Diane is “feeling” has been replaced with a more casual, “how are you?” and Diane is grateful.
 “I know why Dr. Kornstein is so confident.
-His knowledge gives him an understanding of the procedure from beginning to end.
-Add in his fabulous hands and experience and you have the most important ingredients in a plastic surgeon.”
+His knowledge gives him an understanding of the procedure from the beginning to end.
+And in his fabulous hands and experience and you have the most important ingredients in a plastic surgeon.”